openstack-infra/system-config/doc/source/irc.rst

 of logging channel activity, not just meetings.
 Standard channel logs are sent to http://eavesdrop.openstack.org/irclogs/

-The configuration for specific channel logging can be found in :file:`modules/openstack_project/manifests/eavesdrop.pp`.
+The configuration for specific channel logging can be found in the public Hiera data file, :file:`hiera/common.yaml`.

 .. _statusbot: